MarcL/marclittlemore.com/src/posts/2021-01-15-broken-windows-theory.md

 *- Robert Baden-Powell*
 {% endquote %}

-I think this is a nice rule to live your life by as well as help you to decide how you write your software.
+I think this is a wonderful rule to live your life by as well as using it to help you to decide when to refactor your software.